Occulta-Impetum/DeviceDetective/README.md

 | Device Detective Status          | `deviceDetectiveStatus`         | Drop-down  |

 Scripts must have permission to read and write these fields.
+Technicians should be allowed to read and write to Device Detective Action and only read the rest of the fields.

 ### Action values